astropy/astropy/docs/development/releasing.rst

    be better off just copying-and-pasting the relevant parts of the maintenance branch's ``CHANGES.rst`` into master.

+#.
+If there are any issues in the Github issue tracker that are labeled
+  ``affects-dev`` but are issues that apply to this release, update them to ``affects-release``.

 Modifications for a beta/release candidate release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^